-How are SailTimer optimal tacks different (and better) that traditional laylines?
+How are SailTimer optimal tacks different (and better) than traditional polar targets, VMG and laylines?

 The SailTimer™ method is unique in using polar learning and tacking distances to determine your optimal tacks.
-Although similar to traditional "laylines", we'll show here some of the advantages of modern wireless and computing technology, compared to 1940s laylines based on VMG (Velocity Made Good) from before PCs and GPS existed.
+There are some similarities to traditional "laylines", the diamond-shaped outer boundaries of sailing angles between one mark and the next.
+But we'll show here some of the advantages of modern wireless and computing technology, compared to 1940s laylines based on VMG (Velocity Made Good) from before PCs and GPS existed.
 Through R&D and patenting in 2005-2006 (a few years before smartphones and apps) we developed a new approach because GPS chartplotters did not account for tacking distances when displaying VMG and ETA (Estimated Time of Arrival).
-SailTimer Inc. therefore made the first GPS and later the first mobile app that accounted for tacking distances, learned polars for an individual boat, and could correctly display optimal laylines.
+SailTimer made the first GPS and later the first mobile app that accounted for tacking distances, learned polars for an individual boat, and could correctly display optimal laylines.

 The logic of the SailTimer tacking results is very straightforward.
 It starts with the tacking distance and the boat speed, to determine the tacking time for different routes and the optimal tacks.
 The same as if you are wondering how long it would take to drive a car 10 miles at 5 miles per hour, you would divide the distance by the speed.
 10 miles / 5 mph = 2 hours.
 Simple.